 What is the best social media ad format?

-When choosing the best social media ad format for your campaign, consider who is your audience? what platform are they on? what action are you trying to drive?
+When choosing the best social media ad format for your campaign, consider who is your audience?
+Which platform are they on?
+What action are you trying to drive?
 If you’re after product sales, you might consider a Product Carousel Ad.
 If you have an immersive experience in mind and creative resources at your disposal, an Interactive Story Ad is an ideal choice.
 Likewise, if B2B leads is your goal, a Lead Form Ad on LinkedIn is a good bet.
 The ad format you choose will depend on the platform you’re playing on and your budget, but knowing the ad formats available and the features and benefits of each will help you elevate your paid advertising strategy on social media.

 Image Ads are great for driving traffic to your website.
 They’re easy to make and can be paired with links straight to specific pages on your site.
 They’re available on almost every social media platform but perform strongly on Instagram, Snapchat, Facebook and Pinterest since people want and expect images on these platforms.
 Images with little or no text usually make for a better audience experience, which is why Facebook will only serve your ad if 20% of the image or under contains text.
 Book covers, album covers and product images are usually exempt from this rule.
 Use this handy ‘Image Text Check’ tool to check your Image Ad text falls under the limit.